 Are engineers geniuses?
 Most aren’t!
-But like every other profession, there are poor, average, and genius-level engineers.
+Just like in any other profession, you’ll find a mix of struggling, average, and genius-level engineers.

-- Troubleshooting and solving complex problems on the spot single-handedly
+- Troubleshooting and fixing complex problems solo and on the fly

 In short, levels exist in engineering.
 No different than in any other profession.